grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 The total number of HTTP(s) errors is higher than 15% during the first 100 completed script iterations.

 Errors that occur early on are typically not considered to be performance related.
 Our algorithms also have not detected an increase in the error rate as load has increased.
-With that in mind, there are a number of non-performance related reasons for errors, which includes, but is not limited to:
+With that in mind, there are a number of non-performance related reasons for errors, including, but not limited to:

 - You're making invalid requests:
-  - Invalid URLs, e.g. with a typo in it or a hostname that is not in the public DNS system.
+  - Invalid URLs, e.g. with a typo in it or a hostname that is not in the public DNS system
-  - Missing required headers, e.g. authentication/authorization headers or user-agent.
+  - Missing required headers, e.g. authentication/authorization headers or user-agent
-  - Sending the wrong body data.
+  - Sending the wrong body data
-- You're trying to test a system that's behind a firewall.
+- You're trying to test a system that's behind a firewall
-- You're hitting a rate limit.
+- You're hitting a rate limit

 **Note:** Failed responses are often returned much faster than successful responses.